-- I. Dropping a class: If, for some reason, you choose to drop a class, you may do so up to the end of the 2nd week without receiving credit or failure. - A. You must bring a note to your teacher and counselor stating parent permission to do so. - B. The teacher must sign the note before the counselor can accept it. - C. A class dropped after the 2nd week will result in failure in the class for the semester. - D. When you drop a class you will be required to remain in class (seniors included).
-Non Participation and disruption may result in disciplinary action. - II.
-NO CLASS CHANGES AFTER 2ND WEEK OF THE START OF EACH SEMESTER! - III.
-MCC.
-Students wishing to take courses at Macomb Community College must have permission from the principal.
-The two-week drop period also applies to MCC. - A. Students are reminded that they may not take classes at MCC that are offered at Warren Woods Tower High. - IV.
-RESTRICTION ON ELECTIVES.
+I. CHANGING CLASSES

+If, for some reason, you choose to change a class, you may do so up to the end of the 2nd week of each semester.

+- A. You must bring a note to your counselor stating parent permission to do so. - B. You will be responsible to complete any missed assignments in your new class.

+C. CLASS CHANGES MUST BE COMPLETED BY THE 2ND WEEK OF THE START OF EACH SEMESTER UNLESS:

+- i.
+Determined by IEP. - ii.
+Approved by counselor and administration.

+II.
+RESTRICTION ON ELECTIVES

 Students are not allowed to take more than six (6) physical education classes during their high school career.
-No more than two (2) physical education classes can be taken in one school year.
-This policy also applies to art electives.
+No more than two (2) physical education classes or art electives can be taken in one school year without administrative approval.

-V. WORK BASED EDUCATION
+III.
+WORK BASED EDUCATION